EchoEA: Echo Information between Entities and Relations for Entity Alignment: Introduction

-The implicit interaction between entities and relations is difficult to model as for entity-centered methods, which is the opposite of relation-centered approaches.
-Previous work pays more attention to the connectivity of the graph, ignoring the relation types between the head and tail entities, the direction of the relations, the contribution of entity information to the relation,etc. GCN-Align~\cite{GCN-Align} only focuses on whether there are edges between entities, without considering the number of relation types.
-RREA~\cite{RREA} regards relation as reflection action, improves Graph Attention Network (GAT), and successfully applies the ideas of relation-centered methods to entity-centered methods, which is an ideological breakthrough that they do not realize.
-Yet they were not aware of the contribution of entity information to the relations.
+Popular GNN-based methods include GCN~\cite{GCN}, GraphSAGE~\cite{GraphSAGE}, GAT~\cite{GAT}, DGI~\cite{DGI} and GIN~\cite{GIN}.
+For EA task, previous approaches pay more attention to the connectivity of the graph, ignoring the relation types between the head and tail entities, the direction of the relations, the contribution of entity information to the relation, etc. GCN-Align~\cite{GCN-Align} only focuses on whether there are edges between entities, without considering the number of relation types.
+RREA~\cite{RREA} regards relation as reflection action and intergrates reflection into Graph Attention Network (GAT).
 Recently, RAGA~\cite{RAGA} considers this, but does not further distinguish the contribution of different parts of the relations to the entities.

-This paper will further amplify the effect of relations on entities.
-We dynamically compute relation representation from primitive entity embedding and also dynamically calculate complete entity representation from previous relation representation symmetrically, which shows enough interaction.
+Comparing GNN-based with KGE-based methods, GNN-based methods require a large amount of pre-aligned seeds.
+It is common to generate more seeds for training with bootstrapping or iterative strategies~\cite{BootEA, MRAEA}.
+But these methods extremely depend on the network performance.
+In this paper, we propose a more efficient bootstrapping strategy.